-The City Works Eatery & Pour House also looks very promising, and it will be a great location to enjoy a beer, some good food and watch the latest sporting event during your stay.
+Even more new dining options have come to Disney Springs in the last couple of years.
+The City Works Eatery & Pour House is incredible, and a great location to enjoy a beer and some good food, and watch the latest sporting event during your stay.

-That wraps up our look at everything that is new in Disney World, and what’s coming next in 2020, 2021 and beyond.
+That wraps up our look at everything that is new in Disney World, and what’s coming next in 2023, 2024, and beyond.
 Honestly, if you haven’t been to Disney World in a long time, the next few years are as good as any time to do it.

 There are so many new rides and attractions coming to Disney in the immediate future, and you will have an almost unlimited amount of things to see, do and explore.

 Some are even hoping for a new 5th Disney theme park in Disney World.
-While we don’t think that is in the immediate future, we could see something like that coming at some point down the line.
+While we don’t think that this will happen in the next 10 years, we could see something like that coming at some point after that.

 Whatever the case, we are ecstatic to have all these new projects coming up to look forward to, and it certainly does seem like there’s a great, big, beautiful tomorrow, and tomorrow is just a dream away.

-I want to know what you think about what’s new and next coming to Disney World in 2020 and beyond…
+I want to know what you think about what’s new and next coming to Disney World in 2023-2025 and beyond…

 - Which new Disney attractions are you most excited about?